First published to the AKASHA Foundation blog.

 Entertaining behavioural mechanism design here raises the question:

 Are some conceptualizations of identity (boundary drawing and redrawing) more conducive than others to the recovery and maintenance of ecological health, to generativity?

 In overly simplistic but perhaps more memorable terms, could people more readily self-identify as astronauts on Spaceship Earth36?

-We have then arrived at the first principle for generative digital identity based on the imperative to support continuous ecological adaptation.
+We have then arrived at the first principle for generative identity based on the imperative to support continuous ecological adaptation.

 Generative identity principle: Change.
-Generative digital identity facilitates and maintains freedom of application, freedom of agencement, and freedom to revise generative identity.
+Generative identity facilitates and maintains freedom of application, freedom of agencement, and freedom to revise generative identity.